utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 ## Alerting

-{{< imgbox max-width="40%" img="/img/docs/v4/alerting.png" caption="Alerting overview" >}}
+{{< imgbox max-width="40%" img="/img/docs/v4/drag_handles_gif.gif" caption="Alerting overview" >}}

-Alerting in Grafana allows you to attach rules to your graph panels and have grafana-sever continually evaluate those rules.
-When the conditions in an alert rule is evaluated to true it will switch state to `Alerting` and the configured notifications will triggered.
-When ever an alert changes state an annotation event will be stored in Grafana's internal database which is used to visualize alert history in the graph.
+Alerting is a really revolutionary feature for Grafana.
+It transforms Grafana from a visualization tool into a truly mission critical monitoring tool.
+The alert rules are very easy to configure using your existing graph panels and threshold levels can be set simply by dragging handles to the right side of the graph.
+The rules will continually be evaluated by grafana-server and notifications will be sent out when the rule conditions are met.

+This feature has been worked on for over a year with many iterations and rewrites just to make sure the foundations are really solid.
+We are really proud to finally release it!
+Since the alerting execution is processed in the backend all data source plugins are not supported, right now Graphite, Prometheus, InfluxDB and OpenTSDB are supported.
+Elasticsearch is being worked on but will be not ready for v4 release.

 <div class="clearfix"></div>